Death of Nicola Bulley: Criticism of the media and of Lancashire Police

 After confirming Bulley's death at a press conference, Lancashire Police read a statement from Bulley's family in which they condemned the actions of Sky News and ITV News for making contact directly with them when they had expressly requested privacy, describing the conduct of media outlets as "shameful".
 The family also criticised people who accused Bulley's partner of involvement in her disappearance.
 Baroness Wheatcroft, former editor of the Sunday Telegraph, said the media had invaded the family's privacy, calling it a "feeding frenzy".
 On 21 February, the broadcasting regulator Ofcom said it was "extremely concerned" to hear complaints about media conduct made by Bulley's family, and that it had written to both ITV and Sky News to ask them to explain their actions.

-The police's revelation of Bulley's health details was criticised by many.
+The police's revelation of Bulley's health details was criticised by several politicians.
 Home Secretary Suella Braverman asked the force to justify its decision.
 Vera Baird commented that, if publicising the details would have aided the search, it should have been done immediately and said otherwise she thought it sexist.
 Prime Minister Rishi Sunak and Leader of the Opposition Keir Starmer both expressed concerns; other critics included Leader of the House of Commons Penny Mordaunt, and MPs Stella Creasy and Alicia Kearns.
-The Information Commissioner's Office has also contacted the force with regard to the release of personal information.
-Lancashire Constabulary's media strategy as a whole has been criticised as having encouraged rumour and speculation.
+Lancashire Constabulary's media strategy as a whole was criticised as having encouraged rumour and speculation.
+After a review of the force's disclosures during the case, the Information Commissioner's Office decided to take no enforcement action, with more details expected to be released following the inquest in June.